 Warwick Medical School’s MSc by Research (Medical Sciences) degree gives you the opportunity to address significant and exciting questions within the field of cell and developmental biology.
-This is a one-year full time research degree during which you will be able to undertake a project which matches your research interests and career objectives.
+This is a one-year full time research degree (course start date will be March 7th 2022) during which you will be able to undertake a project which matches your research interests and career objectives.
 This programme will act as a stepping stone to a career in research in academia or industry.

 Warwick Medical School is one of the best places in the UK to undertake research in cell and developmental biology.
 The Centre for Mechanochemical Cell Biology provides an interdisciplinary research environment with access to state-of-the-art light microscopy systems, from single molecule optical tweezers to lattice light sheet imaging.
 Our supervisors have been trained in world-class research centres around the world and will guide you through challenging research projects at the forefront of science.

 2020 Study: Covid-19 impact

 These are difficult times, but our MSc by Research course is accepting applications and in light of the current situation, the starting date for the course will be March 7th 2022.
 Our interdisciplinary projects are currently being redesigned to accommodate partial remote working so that you can complete a meaningful research project even if we have periods of lockdown through the next academic year.
 Regular cohort activities offered in the course will occur remotely whenever necessary.

 We continue to monitor the current situation closely, taking advice from government agencies to ensure we make the safety of our students our key priority.
 We also recognise this is changeable situation so our advice is to check the FAQs we have: warwick.ac.uk/insite/coronavirus/future-students/